-Dublin has a sensational shoreline simply minutes from the city centre?
-Get on the DART and delight in a brief, unwinding trip north or south of the city to discover yourself in among Dublin’s lots of beautiful seaside fishing towns.
+Dublin has a sensational shoreline simply minutes from the city centre.
+Get on the DART and delight in a brief, unwinding trip north or south of the city to discover lots of things to do in Dublin’s beautiful seaside fishing towns.

 Take the Dart North to Howth, a beautiful fishing village in North Dublin, where there’s a walk for every single physical fitness level.
 Get your heart pumping on the Bog of Frogs Loop for panoramas of the cliffs, Lambay Island and the Baily Lighthouse, or roam down the pier and take in the views of Ireland’s Eye, a stunning island simply a 15-minute boat trip away.

 Have a look around Howth Market for Irish crafts and delicious street food, and immerse yourself in history at the close-by Howth Castle and Gardens.

 South of the city is Dun Laoghaire– a town providing remarkable views of Dublin Bay and a wealth of things to do in Dublin.
 It is also the docking port of the Dun Laoghaire – Hollyhead Ferry and as such is the starting point for a lot of peoples holiday in Dublin.

 Some of the best attractions in Dublin include:

 This is the house of the Irish parliament and it’s a really spectacular structure, loaded with history.
 Admission is complimentary, however trips need to be organized beforehand.

 Guinness Store House